-NTU (Nephelometric Turbidity Units): Measurement of the clarity, or turbidity, of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person.
+NTU (Ne phelometric Turbidity Units): Measurement of the clarity, or turbidity, of water.
+Turbidity in excess of 5NTU is just noticeable to the average person and the clarity of the clarity of the clarity of the superior of the clarity of the c

-AL (Action Level): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+AL(Action Level): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.